Your executive team may have more impact than your CEO

-Executive teams have every reason to be aligned with each other and the organization’s strategy.
 Everyone who understands organizations realizes that an executive team may have more impact on an organization than the CEO.
 More than anyone else, executive teams have “skin in the game.”
-Their personal fortunes, reputations, and professional futures are often riding on their effectiveness together.
-If they fail they will all share in the failure.
+Their personal fortunes, reputations, and professional futures are riding on their effectiveness.
+If they fail, they will all share in the failure.
 If they succeed, they will succeed collectively.

 Yet executive teams are often notorious for their lack of alignment.
-In part the lack of alignment may be tied to lack of time.
+In part, the lack of alignment may be tied to lack of time, but that’s often used as an excuse.
 Senior executives often have huge spans of management control individually, along with a global travel schedule.
 They may see each other only for monthly meetings.

 Even if the description of executive team relationships is not nearly as grim in your organization as is portrayed here, you may still have the issues of clarifying roles and procedures at the senior executive level.
 You may just need to get on the same page.
 You still, therefore, need executive alignment.